wolfyreload/OpenChords/OpenChords/Manual/help.md

 ![](HelpImages/SongDisplay.png)

+>	**Note:** Song elements are read from left to right to use screen size more efficiently

+>	**Tip1**: You can use the "spacebar" key to move to the next page

+>	**Tip2**: you will need to press the Escape key to leave the presentation.

+###Menu

-Menu Items                   Description
+Menu Item                    Description
 ---------------------------  ---------------------------------------
 Refresh                      Refresh song with song on filesystem
 Size                         Increase/Decrease font size
-Key        >> Transpose      Increase or decrease song key
+Key                          Increase or decrease song key
-Key        >> Capo           Increase or decrease song capo
+Capo                         Increase or decrease song capo
 Navigation                   Go to next or previous song
 Other Options >> Metronome   Toggles the metronome
 Song List                    List of all songs in the current set

-**note:** Song elements are read from left to right to use screen size more wisely

-**Tip1**: You can use the "spacebar" key to move to the next page

-**Tip2**: you will need to press the Escape key to leave the presentation.

 Hotkeys
 ========
 There are a couple of shortcuts in OpenChords that will hopefully make your life a little easier.

  Editor shortcuts
 -----------------